 If the deadline has not passed, victims of injuries from Takata airbags may file proof of claims with the bankruptcy court.
 In most cases, a proof of claim is easier to establish than a liability action.

 Other victims may be able to bypass the automatic stay.
 The legal standard here is quite low.
 Victims need only show “cause” in these cases.
 That cause could be almost anything which the judge believes to be legitimate.

 Corporations often try to use bankruptcy as a sword instead of a shield.
 They argue that the corporate entity which emerged from bankruptcy is different than the one which declared bankruptcy.
 Therefore, they claim, there is no liability.

 Technically, that is true.
 But many courts have expressly rejected this argument, especially if there is evidence that the former company knew about the danger and disregarded it.
-That’s arguably the case with regard to defective Takata airbags.
+That’s arguably the case with regard to defective Takata airbags and related injuries.